harinij/harinij/README.md

 ## Hi there 👋

 I am Harini Janakiraman.
-Building open source project **[Rowy](https://github.com/RowyIO/rowy)** that allows you to build your product on the Google Cloud Platform fast.
+Building an open source project **[Rowy](https://github.com/RowyIO/rowy)** that allows you to build your product on the Google Cloud Platform fast.
 Get started [here](http://rowy.io). 🙌

 #### Join us and our community of developers:
 - [Discord](https://discord.gg/B8yAD5PDX4)